 Top Dog Events mission is to organize not only the best, but also the friendliest sportives and cycling experiences in the UK – you can see how we are doing so far – EVENT REVIEWS

 Join us for the day or maybe have a weekend away in this great area we call home.
 Check out some great places to stay on our ASSOCIATESpage – or let us find you the perfect place to stay, just ask – we live here.

 All you have to do is show up, relax and ride – the team @ Top Dog Events will take care of everything else.

 Come and take part in one or more of the cycling events we organise throughout the year.
 Discover some of the best places to ride in England.

 We don’t need to close the roads for any of our cycling events, as they are truly remote and practically traffic free.
 All our routes are among challenging terrain and breathtaking scenery.
-Participant numbers are limited to preserve the friendly feel of the events – so don’t delay – book your place today.
+Participant numbers are limited to 250 per event this season – to preserve the friendly feel of the events – so don’t delay – book your place today.

 Cycling events 2019 / 2020